WHAT IS WESTERN CIVILIZATION?

 emphasized loving the one God of the Hebrews and loving other people.

-wanted people to return to the true intent and teaching of Abraham, Moses and the
+the true intent and teaching of Abraham, Moses and the other founders of the

-that each person can have a personal relationship with the one God and there
+personal relationship with the one God and there was no need for a priesthood

-the one God.
-This important aspect of his teaching, however,
+to be the intermediary between the individual and the one God.
+This important aspect of his teaching, however, would be subverted,

 The ministry or teaching phase of the life of Jesus lasted only about